-An introduction to pillar pages and topic clusters.
+An introduction to pillar pages, topics, and topic clusters.

-Introducing a pillar page and then topic clusters within that page is an effective way to boost your site’s search ranking and results in more leads finding your site and engaging with its content.
-Perhaps a few definitions will help.
+Introducing a pillar page for the thing you want your business to be known for (the topic) and housing all of the relevant content related to that topic (the topic cluster/subtopic content) within that page is the best way to boost your site’s search ranking over time.
+Doing so results in more leads finding your site and engaging with its content.

 Improve your SEO ranking.

-Your core topic is the thing you want your business to rank for.
-The subtopics/topic cluster will help improve your business’ ranking for the core topic.
 Imagine you work for a small business finance firm and you want to become the go-to experts in your area.
 ‘Small business finance’ becomes one of your core topics.
-You then build related content to form the topic cluster.
-Some example subtopics may be: “Raising capital on your own terms”, “5 steps for creating your self-employed benefits package”, “To lease or not to lease: should you finance your business equipment?”.
+You then build related subtopic content to form the topic cluster.
+The easiest way to do this is to think about the most frequently asked questions people ask Google when looking for answers related to your topic.
+In this case, some example subtopics could be: “How do you raise capital for startups?”, “How do you create a self-employed benefits package?”, “Should you finance your business equipment?”.

 Want to find out more?
 Here’s a video from our partners at Hubspot.
 If you have a spare 20 minutes and want to delve further into this topic, pour yourself a cuppa, sit back and enjoy.